k0smik0/hermes/Readme.md

 the idea is using (local) Service as persistent container for a custom controller, and then provide a component which make activities possible to communicate with service, just with a method call.

 Why *Hermes* ?
 Because the name: Hermes is communication god, in greak mythology.
 So Hermes components make easy communication between activities and service.

 Stop to bind, create connection, cast, and so on.
-You retrieve controller istance, et voila.
+You retrieve controller instance, et voilà.

 Of course, there are still binder, connection, cast local service behind the scene, but you don't have to care about all these.